CMPSC-304-Robotic-Agents-Spring-2024/course_information/README.md

-# Robotic Agents Course Information
+# Robotic Agents Course Information: CMPSC 304 Spring 2024

 This repository contains information about the Robotic Agents course, including the course objectives and the schedule.